Jack Abbott (The Young and the Restless): Casting

 In 1997, Bergman appeared as Jack on an episode of the popular CBS series The Nanny entitled "The Heather Biblow Story".
 In the episode, he shared a kiss with fellow guest star Pamela Anderson.
 Bergman also guest starred as Jack on another of the network's comedy series' The King of Queens; he appeared in the episode "Inner Tube" along with fellow cast members Melody Thomas Scott and Scott Reeves (who portrayed Ryan McNeil).

 In December 1998, Bergman’s character appeared on The Bold and the Beautiful in a crossover event.
 Bergman’s appearances on the show were December 24 and 28, 1998.
 In 2006, Bergman stated: "I love what I do!
 I get a new script every day, and I can't wait to find out what happens next.
 I've been doing this for 18 years, and I still can't wait to see what Jack has in store for us next."

+On January 27, 2026, it was announced Bergman would crossover to Beyond the Gates as Jack.
+This event is scheduled to air from June 9 to June 12 of the same year.